 Some Wisconsin hospitals and health systems have been hesitant to implement this federal program due to perceived uncertainty in related state law, and they are eagerly awaiting clarification.
-The legislation before you provides that clarity, assuring that as hospitals seek innovative ways to expand and improve care that they will not be in conflict with any other state laws or regulations, specifically those associated with home health care agencies.
+Assembly Bill 1, as adopted by the Assembly, provides that clarity, assuring that as hospitals seek innovative ways to expand and improve care that they will not be in conflict with any other state laws or regulations, specifically those associated with home health care agencies.
+We respectfully ask that you add this important provision back into your version of Assembly Bill 1.